≡ Menu

 Term life insurance

-Term life insurance provides coverage for a specified period, such as 10, 20, or 30 years.
+Term life insurance covers a specified period, such as 10, 20, or 30 years.
 If you were to pass away during the term, your beneficiaries would receive the death benefit.
 This type of insurance is often more affordable than permanent life insurance and can be a good option for single individuals who have specific financial obligations they want to protect.

 Whole life insurance

-Whole life insurance, on the other hand, provides coverage for your entire life and typically has a cash value component.
-There are different types of permanent life insurance, including whole life, universal life, and variable life insurance.
-Permanent life insurance can be more expensive than term life insurance, but it can also provide additional benefits, such as the ability to borrow against the cash value or use it to pay premiums in the future.
+On the other hand, whole life insurance covers your entire life and typically has a cash value component.
+There are different types of permanent life insurance, including real life, universal life, and variable life insurance.
+Permanent life insurance can be more expensive than term life insurance.
+Still, it can also provide additional benefits, such as the ability to borrow against the cash value or use it to pay premiums in the future.

-Now we’ll be the first to acknowledge that these definitions are rudimentary (at best), but that’s because this article’s goal isn’t to delve into the intricacies of each insurance type.
-Rather, the purpose of this article is to clarify why certain single individuals may want to contemplate acquiring life insurance for themselves.
+Now, we’ll be the first to acknowledge that these definitions are rudimentary (at best), but that’s because this article’s goal isn’t to delve into the intricacies of each insurance type.
+Instead, this article aims to clarify why specific single individuals may want to contemplate acquiring life insurance for themselves.

 How much life insurance should single people have

-The amount of life insurance that single individuals should have depends on their personal financial situation.
-To determine the appropriate coverage amount, consider outstanding debts, funeral expenses, and potential future financial responsibilities.
+The amount of life insurance that single individuals should have depends on their financial situation.
+Consider outstanding debts, funeral expenses, and potential future financial responsibilities to determine the appropriate coverage amount.

 Additionally, reflect on the standard of living you would like to provide for your loved ones in case of an unexpected passing.
-As a rule of thumb, it’s advisable to have enough coverage to replace five to ten years of your income.
+As a rule of thumb, having enough coverage to replace five to ten years of your income is advisable.

-For younger applicants it may also be a good idea to use “price” as a guide because even though someone might not think they need an enormous amount of insurance, if the price between a $100,000 and a $250,000 life insurance policy is too significant, most would agree being “over insured” is much better than being UNDER INSURED.
+For younger applicants, it may also be a good idea to use “price” as a guide because even though someone might not think they need an enormous amount of insurance, if the price between a $100,000 and a $250,000 life insurance policy is too significant, most would agree to be “over-insured” is much better than being UNDER INSURED.

-Insurance calculators such as this one can also be a good guide in determining how much life insurance one might need as well.
+Insurance calculators such as this can also be a good guide in determining how much life insurance one might need.

 LIFE INSURANCE CALCULATOR